LudovicMignot/MonadicDerivatives/README.md

 ## Backend

 - to compile the backend: stack build
-- to run it (to launch the server): stack exec Regexp-exe
+- to run it (to launch the server): stack exec RegExp-exe

 ## Frontend